-It is interesting to note that unlike Albert (Al) Dunlap, Ken Lay was not universally held in contempt (Ken Lay's memorial attracts power elite.
-Money.
-2006).
+It is interesting to note that unlike Albert (Al) Dunlap, Ken Lay was not universally held in contempt.
 True, the employees who lost their jobs and savings felt no remorse over his death, but many others felt that he had been singled out by overzealous federal prosecutors to showcase their drive against corporate corruption.
-They accused the news media of vilifying him and of character assassination (Enron's Kenneth Lay defended at his memorial service.
-Bloomberg, 2006).
+They accused the news media of vilifying him and of character assassination.
 Clearly, the collapse of Enron was a catastrophic tragedy with its impact on all those people associated with it.
 What can be learned from an analysis of the events leading up to its filing for bankruptcy in December 2001 and Mr. Lay's indictment in July of 2004?

 To begin with, Mr. Lay had no apparent character flaws that made him detested or despised.
 There is no evidence that he was cruel or insensitive toward his employees.
 Certainly, there was clear evidence that he mislead employees and others regarding the true financial condition of the corporation.
 But his motive could have been, as he claimed, to avoid panicking investors into a sell off of Enron's stock.
 Trying to determine a person's motivation is always difficult and the results are at best inconclusive.
 This having been stated, what is known is that Mr. Lay had an impressive list of accomplishments that indicate he saw the importance of demonstrating a commitment to social and civil service.
-Some of his awards and honors include: The Torch of Liberty Award of the Anti-Defamation League, the Super Hero Honoree Award for Child Advocates, Award of Distinction from the March of Dimes, and the Brotherhood Award from the National Conference of Christians and Jews (Lay praised by family and friends.
-Houston Chronicle, 2006).
+Some of his awards and honors include: The Torch of Liberty Award of the Anti-Defamation League, the Super Hero Honoree Award for Child Advocates, Award of Distinction from the March of Dimes, and the Brotherhood Award from the National Conference of Christians and Jews.
 He was also remembered for his support of projects in the Houston black community.
 The awards, honors and civic project work are mentioned because it is important for a CEO to be noted for his support of social, civil, and community projects.
-This may help sway the balance in favor of a CEO who is getting a lot of negative press coverage.
-It can only be speculated as whether his good works might have led to a favorable outcome during a prolonged appeal of his conviction had he not died before sentencing.
+Often this helps sway the balance in favor of a CEO who is getting a lot of negative press coverage.
+One can only speculate as whether his good works might have led to a favorable outcome during a prolonged appeal of his conviction had he not died before sentencing.